 It’s a fact that’s impossible to ignore: public services are under constant pressure to do more with less.
-The Global Pandemic that we experienced in the past 18 months has further exacerbated the situation .
-This article targets those individuals who are described as “Vulnerable” or “at risk”, often with the most complex needs from front line services – be that Health, Social Care and Police..
+The global pandemic that we experienced in the past 18 months has further exacerbated the situation .
+This article highlights how a data-led approach can support those individuals who are described as “Vulnerable” or “at risk”, often with the most complex needs from front line services – be that health, social care and police.

 So what is the scale of the problem?